 Propagation

-Both analogue and digital communications will suffer from propagation effects.
-It should be noted that propagation can limit or inhibit the transmission of digital communications.
-This means that measures may be required to mitigate adverse effects of propagation.
-Such measures could include automatic carrier selection; or use of ‘smart’ protocol to send only the unsent information.
+Both analogue and digital communications suffer from propagation effects.

 Low Frequency Band (LF)

 There is some use of the LF radio spectrum by the maritime community.
 While Loran C is now obsolete, other systems such as eLoran and research projects are underway to evaluate the usage, if any, of this spectrum.